How To Start a Blog That Can Become a Source of Income

 #1 Blogging involves a lot of self-study.

-Unless you personally know someone who can spoonfeed help you with blogging – you’re on your own kid!
-Don’t worry, there’s a lot of free resources online about blogging… just try not to overwhelm yourself and learn at your own pace.
+Don’t worry, there’s a lot of free resources online about blogging; just try not to overwhelm yourself and learn at your own pace.

 #2 Making money online takes time.

-Blogging is not a get-rich-quick scheme.
-Expect to earn nothing from it in your first three months (that’s assuming you can blog regularly).
-And good, consistent income (at least $100 every month), on average (based on the people I know) – can take almost a year to achieve.
+Expect to earn nothing from it in your first three months; then good, consistent income (at least $100 every month), on average (based on the people I know) – can take almost a year to achieve.

-Blogging requires focus, time dedication and as corny as it sounds… passion.
-So if you’re just in it for the money – you might soon find yourself losing interest and eventually quitting because of the first two items I just mentioned above.
+So if you’re just in it for the money – you might soon find yourself losing interest and eventually quitting.

 Now that you know what’s up ahead for you, it’s time to give you a “crash course” on how to set up a blog.